Common "Red-Flag" Sales Pitches

 - "This stock has made incredible gains!"

-- "We're talking about an investment opportunity that has virtually
+- "We're talking about an investment opportunity that has virtually no risk."

 - "You cannot lose your initial investment."